yokoyama-flogics/arduino_heap_visualizer/README.md

+# Heap and Stack Utilization Visualizer for Arduino (Uno)

 This is a simple text-based tool for visualizing the heap and stack utilization of Arduino (especially AVR5 architecture, e.g. Uno or ATmega328).

 As is well known, the Arduino Uno has only 2 kilobytes of RAM, and the RAM area is shared by data, BSS, heap, and also stack sections.